-Andris Nelsons is one of the most sought-after young conductors on the international scene today, earning himself a distinguished name both on the opera and concert podiums.
+Last summer, Nelsons made his debut at Tanglewood, and in January 2013, he made his Symphony Hall debut.
+This new appointment cements Andris Nelsons as one of the most sought-after conductors on the international scene today, a distinguished name both on the opera and concert podiums.

-In 2009/2010, Andris Nelsons appeared at Royal Opera House Covent Garden, the Metropolitan Opera New York and Wiener Staatsoper, and is returning to each house.
-In summer 2010 he appeared for the first time at Bayreuther Festspiele as Musical Director for Lohengrin, in a new production directed by Hans Neuenfels.
-He returns to Bayreuth in 2011.
+Andris Nelsons is a regular guest at Royal Opera House Covent Garden, Wiener Staatsoper and the Metropolitan Opera New York.
+In summer 2014 he returns to Bayreuther Festspiele as Musical Director for Lohengrin, in a production directed by Hans Neuenfels, which Nelsons premiered in Bayreuth in 2010.